djrlj694/Makefile-Xcode/.make/README.md

 # Files

+Software projects with large, monolithic code bases have problematic architectures.
+At best, they can be intimidating to developers, particularly to those who are new to a development team.
+At worse, they become difficult to maintain, debug, or reuse.
+Makefile projects are no different in these respects.

+This makefile project is architected for easier development, testing, and deployment.
+It stores and organizes definitions for custom variables, functions, and targets in separate makefiles and groups these makefiles in accordance with 3 separate, orthogonal areas of concern:

+1. Common features
+2. Popular software platforms
+3. 3rd-party libraries
+4. Custom definitions

 The files in the `.make` directory are intended for general reusability and maintainability.
 They are organized based on considerations such as feature additions and development platform extensions.
+Futhermore, `.make` directory itself was chosen to be hidden to reinforce its role as infrastructure for supporting the development, testing, and deployment of other software projects.

 ## Libraries